The .32 H&R Magnum may look small and harmless, but don’t underestimate this revolver. It may just be the perfect self-defense weapon for you!

 This video from Gun Sam will walk you through the pros and cons of 32 H&R Magnum vs 380 ACP:

-The .32 H&R Magnum is an underrated self-defense firearm which is great for anyone who isn’t fond of the recoil associated with a bigger round, or someone who just wants to quickly and accurately hit their target more than once.
+The .32 H&R Magnum is an underrated self-defense firearm that is great for anyone who isn’t fond of the recoil associated with a bigger round, or someone who just wants to quickly and accurately hit their target more than once.
 This capable self-defense cartridge has just enough stopping power to get the job done and make you feel much safer.

 Sound off, Gun Carriers!
 Who here has shot a revolver chambered in .32 H&R Magnum?
 Let us know in the comments section below.